 Crop performance testing results are released annually through the activities of SDSU Extension and the South Dakota Agricultural Experiment Station at SDSU.

-No-till crop production in South Dakota is on the rise and new weed control measures are emerging.
-Some producers, mostly in soybeans this year, have had difficulty controlling marestail (also known as horseweed).
-Marestail is a native plant to the United States, and is considered either a winter or summer annual that is often difficult to identify.
-In the Dakotas, most marestail populations will germinate in the fall and bolt in the spring (winter annual).
+No-till crop production in South Dakota is on the rise.
+Marestail (also known as horseweed) is a native plant to the United States, and is considered either a winter annual or biennial species that is often difficult to identify at the rosette stage.